-In the last couple of articles on Zanskar valley, I provided a detailed description of how you can travel from Kargil to Padum; and tourist places that you must visit en route.
-Continuing next in Zanskar series, in this post I will talk about the total cost of Zanskar valley trip that you will end up incurring; including details on expenses for accommodation, meals and transport.
-Planning budget or calculating cost of a trip is not really an exact science because there are way too many variables.
-It will heavily depend on an individual’s personal spending habits; mode of transport and duration of the trip.
-So while I write this article, I am really talking more in terms of “minimum cost” rather than an “exact cost”.
+In the last couple of articles on Zanskar valley, I provided a detailed description of how you can travel from Kargil to Padum and tourist places that you must visit en route.
+Continuing on the same topic, in this post I will talk about the total cost of Zanskar valley trip that you will end up incurring.

 Why Visit Zanskar

-When it comes to Zanskar Valley, one of the most common questions I get asked is if it is worth visiting at all.
+When it comes to Zanskar Valley, one of the most common questions that get asked is if it is worth visiting at all.
 Thousands of people visit Ladakh these days but only a handful will bother going towards Zanskar Valley.
-And the ones who do are either rushing to Ladakh or returning from Ladakh and going home.
-On the way they will add a couple of days more to the itinerary and make a short trip to Zanskar Valley.
+The ones who do are either rushing to Ladakh or returning from Ladakh and going home.
+On the way, they will add a couple of days more to the itinerary and make a short trip to Zanskar Valley.